superbox-dev/unipi-control-os/README.md

 # Raspberry buildroot

-This is an external buildroot tree for iot devices with the Raspberry Pi.
+This is an external buildroot tree for the Raspberry Pi.
 All images contain Systemd, Python 3, Node.js and many useful system tools.
 The sdcard image is less than 300 MB!

 Device config for: